 - a.
 Make sure that you are not connected to the pump. - b.
-Read the message on the screen, then press ESC, ACT to clear. - c.
+Read the message on the screen, then press ESC, ACT to clear.

+- c.
 To continue filling the infusion set tubing, select Yes, Continue and press ACT.
 See the next step to continue.
 If you have made a mistake, select No, Rewind and press ACT.
 The REWIND screen will appear.
-Refer to the pump rewinding and insulin loading instructions in this chapter to continue. - 4 A message will appear: DO YOU SEE DROPS AT END OF TUBING?
+Refer to the pump rewinding and insulin loading instructions in this chapter to continue. - 4.
+A message will appear: DO YOU SEE DROPS AT END OF TUBING?

-Do not press ESC because this will trigger a FINISH LOADING alarm in 10 minutes.
-Make sure to complete this Fill Tubing step.
 Select Yes or No. - a.
 If you do NOT see drops at the tip of the needle, select No and press ACT.
 Make sure your infusion set is NOT connected to your body.
 Follow the instructions on the FILL TUBING screens to continue filling the infusion set tubing with insulin. - b.
 If you see drops formed at the tip of the needle, select Yes and press ACT.
-The FILL CANNULA screen will appear. - 5 You can now insert the infusion set into your body as described in the next section.
+The FILL CANNULA screen will appear. - 5.
+You can now insert the infusion set into your body as described in the next section.